Skip to main content

 9 min read

 In the relentless pursuit of training larger language models faster, the AI community has shifted focus from simply scaling compute to optimizing the fundamental building blocks of neural network training.
-Two recent breakthroughs—Flash Attention 2 and Liger Kernels—represent a paradigm shift in how we approach low-level optimization for transformer architectures.
-These innovations deliver 2-4x training speedups not through brute force, but through sophisticated algorithmic improvements and hardware-aware computation.
+Two recent breakthroughs, Flash Attention 2 and Liger Kernels, represent a paradigm shift in how we approach low-level optimization for transformer architectures.
+Flash Attention 2 delivers roughly a 2x speedup over Flash Attention 1, and Liger Kernels add roughly 20% training throughput with about a 60% memory reduction on the kernels they fuse — gains achieved not through brute force, but through sophisticated algorithmic improvements and hardware-aware computation.

 The Memory Bottleneck Problem